trmcnvn/Pixel/README.md

 # Pixel

-Pixel provides you with an easy to use interface and takes advantage of system-wide hotkeys to take screenshots and upload them.

-## Currently Supports

-  * Imgur
+The easiest way to capture and upload screenshots to the web on Windows.

 ## Install